xyephy/whive/src/qt/README.md

 1. Make sure you installed everything through Homebrew mentioned in the [macOS build instructions](/doc/build-osx.md)
 2. Use `./configure` with the `--enable-debug` flag
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "whive-qt" as project name, enter src/qt as location
+4. Enter "whiveyes-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."